CelticHeroesSuggestions/Database/forging/forging.md

 INSERT INTO token_vendor_cost (token_vendor_cost_id, item_template_id, quantity) VALUES (910, 224, 1);
 # INSERT more costs here
 ```
-12. Update the recipe on the clientside `recipes.txt`
+Add the recipe to the clientside `recipes.txt`, note that the recipe rewards are sent by the server so they do not matter in this file.